 What can you do to protect your legal status?

 The first thing to do is to seek trusted information.
 You must find reliable sources such as experienced immigration attorneys like STERN Law attorneys who can advise you and guide you on the steps to follow to ensure that your immigration options for legal status are protected.
 Then, take action.
 You might only have 1-2 years to secure your legal status before the law changes.
 This means that you must start the legal application process right away.
 We strongly urge people who have an option for legal status to act rather than wait.
 Waiting will not pay off in this scenario, but instead will likely cost you so much more; waiting may cost you your future in the U.S.

 At STERN Law, we are committed to relentlessly defend your American dream.
 We will never give up, and we never take “no” as an answer while we fight for your legal status.
 Trump’s administration might implement policies that minimize immigration in the future, but while we have the opportunity, we will fight to secure your permanent residence and seek the best outcome for your life.

 We will help you fully understand your situation and the expected outcome.
 We will together build a strong case so that you feel confident knowing that you have an experienced legal team determined to help you achieve your American dream.

-Trump’s administration will use the economic instability caused by the pandemic to push forward anti-immigration laws.
+Trump’s administration will use the economic instability caused by the pandemic to push forward anti-immigrant laws.
 Even though the current entry limitation was issued for 60 days, the administration is laying the groundwork and justification for further expansion of limitations on U.S. immigration.

 Immigration processes can take from months to years, and unless you start processing your case now, you might not have a chance to achieve legal status in the U.S. If you have the opportunity to take advantage of the current immigration laws, the time to act is now.